supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 ### Task 1: Create a Windows Virtual Machine in Azure

 In this task, you will create a Windows virtual machine in Azure.

-1. Login to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

 1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.